TestCentricity/testcentricity_web/README.md

 [![Docs](https://img.shields.io/badge/docs-rubydoc-blue.svg)](http://www.rubydoc.info/gems/testcentricity_web)

-The TestCentricity™ Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber (version 7.x or greater) or RSpec, and Selenium-Webdriver.
+The TestCentricity™ For Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model
+DSL for use with Cucumber (version 7.x or greater) or RSpec, and Selenium-Webdriver.
 It also facilitates the configuration of the appropriate Selenium-Webdriver capabilities required to establish connections with one or more local or cloud hosted desktop or mobile web browsers.

-The TestCentricity™ Web gem supports connecting to, and running automated tests against the following target web browsers:
+The TestCentricity™ For Web gem supports connecting to, and running automated tests against the following target web browsers:
 * locally hosted desktop browsers (Chrome, Edge, Firefox, or Safari)
 * locally hosted "headless" Chrome, Firefox, or Edge browsers
 * remote desktop and emulated mobile web browsers hosted on Selenium Grid 4 and Dockerized Selenium Grid 4 environments